Covid: 'Overwhelming', says doctor who saw 3 unvaccinated children die - News

 The three children who died at the João Paulo II Children’s Hospital, according to the doctor, had not been vaccinated.
 The situation is a reflection of childhood immunization in Belo Horizonte.
 City hall data reveal that only 33% of the children’s public summoned took the first dose.
 According to a partial survey by the Municipal Health Department, about 90,000 people in this age group could already have been immunized in the capital.

+The State Department of Health said that it is the responsibility of municipalities to record information on deaths from Covid and that the data are subject to revisions and changes.

+The Belo Horizonte City Hall said that, after confirmed, deaths from the disease are notified to the secretariat, but also did not confirm the three deaths.

-According to the bulletin released this Thursday (3) by SES-MG (Minas Gerais State Health Department), of the 57,575 deaths from the disease confirmed in Minas, 0.8% correspond to children under 1 year old, and 2 .7%, to the public of up to 10 years.
+According to the bulletin released this Thursday (3) by the SES-MG (Minas Gerais State Health Department), of the 57,575 deaths from the disease confirmed in Minas, 46 (0.08%) correspond to children under 1 year of age. , and 39 (0.06%), to the public up to 10 years old.

 Child occupation